 ” Your word is a lamp for my feet,

 a light on my path.” – Psalm 119:105

 One of the most important things we must do as Christians is study the Word of God.
 Why?
 It is in the Word where get a revelation of who God is.
 In the Word is where we find the instructions we need to live a life that is pleasing unto the Lord.

-The Bible says, “For the word of God is alive and active.
-Sharper than any double-edged sword…” Hebrews 4:12 One of the coolest things about the Bible are the mysteries and revelations that it contains.
+The Bible says, “For the Word of God is alive and active.
+Sharper than any double-edged sword…” Hebrews 4:12 One of the most interesting things about the Bible is the mysteries and revelations that it contains.
 You see, the Bible isn’t like any old novel you pull off the shelf at Barnes and Noble.

 Another really neat thing about the Bible is that it speaks….yes, it speaks.
 Not audibly, but God speaks to us through His Word.
 You can easily spend 30 minutes just mediating on and dissecting a scripture.
 From one single scripture, you can get a full “meal”.
 There is so much that God wants to say specifically to you.
 He wants to help you be the best teacher you can be.
 He wants to equip you to handle the trials of life.
 God wants you to prosper in all areas.

 So now that I have established the importance of studying the Word, here are the tools every Christian teacher needs to study the Bible effectively.